Greece to end its bond market exile on Thursday

 In a dramatic turnaround, existing Greek 10-year bond yields dropped below 6 percent for the first time in four years on Wednesday, down from about 40 percent two years ago when Athens imposed severe losses on private bondholders in a 130-billion euro restructuring.

-International investors signalled they were keen to buy Greek debt as early as Tuesday, when foreigners snapped up about 80 percent of a 1.3 billion euro six-month T-bill issue.
+International investors signaled they were keen to buy Greek debt as early as Tuesday, when foreigners snapped up about 80 percent of a 1.3 billion euro six-month T-bill issue.

 Greece's debt currently stands at about 320 billion euros, or 175 percent of GDP.
 It is rated nine notches below investment grade at Caa3 by Moody's.
 Standard and Poor's and Fitch rank Greece six notches below investment grade at B-.